Tess Sugnaux

 Tess Sugnaux (born 3 March 1995) is a Swiss tennis player.

 Sugnaux has a career-high singles ranking of 413 by the Women's Tennis Association (WTA), achieved on 8 May 2017.
 She also has a career-high WTA doubles ranking of 542, set on 1 August 2022.
-She has won one singles title and four doubles titles on the ITF Women's Circuit.
+She has won two singles and five doubles titles on the ITF Women's Circuit.

-Sugnaux made her WTA Tour debut at the 2019 Ladies Open Lausanne, when she received a wildcard into the main draw.
+Sugnaux made her WTA Tour debut at the 2019 Ladies Open Lausanne, when she received a wildcard into the main draw, losing in the first round to Jasmine Paolini in straight sets.
+She also received a wildcard entry into the 2021 edition of the same tournament, but again lost in the first round in straight sets to an Italian, this time Lucia Bronzetti.